photo of Aude Picard

 Research

-My research investigates microbe-mineral interactions in the context of microbial physiology, biogeochemistry and astrobiology.
+Picard's research investigates microbe-mineral interactions in the context of microbial physiology, biogeochemistry and astrobiology.
 The focus is on interactions between sulfate-reducing microorganisms (SRM), which are ubiquitous in anoxic sedimentary environments, and iron sulfide minerals.
-I use microscopy and spectroscopy to 1) understand the properties and transformation pathways of iron sulfide minerals in anoxic environments and at the oxic-anoxic interface; 2) evaluate if the composition, morphology and mineralogy of biominerals is unique enough to serve as biosignatures for the search of life on other planets; and 3) assess the role of minerals on microbial activity and survival.
+She uses microscopy and spectroscopy to 1) understand the properties and transformation pathways of iron sulfide minerals in anoxic environments and at the oxic-anoxic interface; 2) evaluate if the composition, morphology and mineralogy of biominerals is unique enough to serve as biosignatures for the search of life on other planets; and 3) assess the role of minerals on microbial activity and survival.

 Selected Publications